David Irving: Reception

+Late 1970s and early 1980s work

-Months after the release of Hitler's War, Irving published The Trail of the Fox, a biography of Field Marshal Erwin Rommel.
-In it, Irving attacked the members of the 20 July Plot to assassinate Hitler, branding them "traitors", "cowards", and "manipulators", and uncritically presented Hitler and his government's subsequent revenge against the plotters, of which Rommel was also a victim.
+Months after the release of Hitler's War, Irving published The Trail of the Fox, a biography of Generalfeldmarschall Erwin Rommel.
+In it Irving attacked the members of the 20 July plot to assassinate Hitler in 1944, branding them "traitors", "cowards", and "manipulators", and uncritically presented Hitler and his government's subsequent revenge against the plotters, of which Rommel was also a victim.
 In particular, Irving accused Rommel's friend and Chief of Staff General Hans Speidel of framing Rommel in the attempted coup.
-The British historian David Pryce-Jones in a book review of The Trail of the Fox in the edition of 12 November 1977 of The New York Times Book Review accused Irving of taking everything Hitler had to say at face value.
+The British historian David Pryce-Jones, in a book review of The Trail of the Fox in the edition of 12 November 1977 of The New York Times Book Review, accused Irving of taking everything Hitler had to say at face value.

-In 1978, Irving released The War Path, the companion volume to Hitler's War which covered events leading up to the war and which was written from a similar point of view.
+In 1978 Irving released The War Path, the companion volume to Hitler's War which covered events leading up to the war and which was written from a similar point of view.
 Again, professional historians such as Donald Cameron Watt noted numerous inaccuracies and misrepresentations.
 Despite the criticism, the book sold well, as did all of Irving's books up to that date.
 The success of his books enabled Irving to buy a home in the prestigious Mayfair district of London, own a Rolls-Royce car and enjoy an affluent lifestyle.
 In addition, Irving, despite being married, became increasingly open about his affairs with other women, all of which were detailed in his self-published diary.
-Irving's affairs caused his first marriage to end in divorce in 1981.
+Guttenplan 2001.
+Irving's first marriage ended in divorce in 1981.